Liliosa Hilao

-Liliosa Hilao (March 14, 1950 – April 5, 1973) was a Filipina student activist who was killed while under government detention during Martial Law in the Philippines, and is remembered as the first prisoner to die in detention during martial law in the Philippines.
+Liliosa Rapi Hilao (March 14, 1950 – April 5, 1973) was a Filipina student journalist and activist who was killed while under government detention during the Philippines' Martial Law regime under President Ferdinand Marcos, and is remembered as the first prisoner to die in detention during martial law in the Philippines.
 She was a student of Communication Arts at the Pamantasan ng Lungsod ng Maynila.

 Personal life

 Liliosa Hilao was born on March 14, 1950.
 She was the seventh of nine children and had seven sisters and one brother.

 Hilao was a consistent honor student in elementary and high school.

 Extracurricular activities

 Hilao was an editor in her university's paper Hasik.
 She was the student president of the communication arts department.
 She was also a representative to PLM's student central government.
 Among other things, she was a secretary of the Women's Club of Pamantasan.
 She was also a member of the College Editors Guild of the Philippines.
 She also formed the Communication Arts Club in her university.

 Hilao was known to be sickly, so she never took part in student protests.
 However, she showed her opinions through pieces of writing she did for her student paper at the PLM.
-Some of her works include "The Vietnamization of the Philippines” and “Democracy is Dead in the Philippines under Martial Law.”
+Some of her works include "The Vietnamization of the Philippines" and "Democracy is Dead in the Philippines under Martial Law."
 These works were indicative of her stance on martial law.